211 Horseshoe Lake Dr, Suite 202B, Halifax, NS B3S 0B9

 • Worrying your partner will lose interest or that they like other people better.

-• Second guessing your partner.
+• Second-guessing your partner.

 • Worrying that your partner is cheating.

-• Overthinking every conversation, interactions or texts.
+• Overthinking every conversation, interaction or text.

 • Worrying about compatibility.
+P

 • Avoiding relationships altogether.